Codex Conventions

 | Namespace | Examples | Purpose |

-domain/ | domain/ui, domain/hp, domain/ge | Which quadrant |
+domain/ | domain/so, domain/hp, domain/ge | Which domain |

-type/ | type/sop, type/decision, type/project | Document type |
+type/ | type/goal, type/task, type/sop, type/agent | Entity type |

 status/ | status/active, status/draft, status/archived | Lifecycle state |